stopbars/Pilot-Client/README.md

 We encourage and appreciate contributions from the community!
 To get started, please review our [CONTRIBUTING.md](CONTRIBUTING.md) guide, which covers the following:

-- How to set up your development environment
+- How to set up your development environment.
 - Code style guidelines and best practices
 - Instructions for submitting pull requests
 - Testing and verification procedures